 We take transparency very seriously.
-This is the reason why we want to provide our community with all necessary tools to understand their impact.
-Forestmatic provides data on the reforestation impact and associated proxies users have contributed to.
-This document is the basic foundations for all the estimations performed by Forestmatic, in an attempt to show the most accurate and relevant information to our community.
+This is the reason why we want to provide our community with all the necessary tools to understand their impact.
+Forestmatic provides data on the reforestation impact and associated proxies our clients have contributed to.
+This document is the basic foundation for all the estimations performed by Forestmatic, to show the most accurate and relevant information to our community.

 The carbon impact occurs through planting trees and saving trees that would have been cut for charcoal usage, thus reducing emissions from deforestation and forest degradation.
 This page will summarize the research from one of our primary species, Gmelina arborea.

 The yearly average CO2 absorbed by a tree is not an easy assessment to make.
 In order to do so, there are different methodologies.
 The regulated and voluntary carbon market use very specific frameworks in order to operate accurate and comparable analysis.

 We operate using the extensive bibliography and research available, thus providing estimations based on the general voluntary market approach.
 In this context, we estimate that yearly average CO2 absorbed by a tree is:

 Roots - Average of 0,98 kg biomass per tree annually

 Soil - Average of 1,21 kg biomass per tree annually ~1,7 kg CO2 sequestered per kg of biomass produced